WightofShadows/Wabi_Sabi_Structures/README.md

 You can use the Issue Tracker on this GitHub to report bugs or any other issues with the mod or datapack.

 When creating an issue, we reccommend you:
-  - State the version of the mod and Fabric version you are using
+  - State the version of the mod and Forge or Fabric version you are using
   - Specify if it is Singleplayer or Multiplayer
   - Provide a detailed description of the problem (describe in steps if necessary!)
   - Provide crash logs if there are any